hydrogo/rainymotion/README.md

 ## Example

-To obtain precipitation nowcasts using the `rainymotion` models you need only radar data -- we already selected default parameters, so you need only to run them!
+To obtain precipitation nowcasts using the `rainymotion` models you need to follow the only three steps:

+1. initialize the model (you have 4 variants)
+2. load data to the model's placeholder
+3. run the model

 ```python
 # import rainymotion model